 To spot κ-Cygnid meteors, look for the constellations of Draco near Cygnus (with its distinctive cross asterism).
 On the 18th, κ-Cygnid meteors will appear to radiate from this area of the sky, high above the northeastern horizon.

-August 19 – Conjunction of the Moon & Mars
+August 30 – Close Approach of the Moon & Saturn

-Rounding out the series of planetary conjunctions this month, the Moon and Mars will appear close in the sky on the morning of August 19th.
-On this day, the Moon is close to its third-quarter phase and will be great if you want to pull out a telescope or binoculars to observe the terminator as well as Mars a bit more closely.
-At their closest, the two will appear 2°41′ apart in the constellation Taurus.
+Rounding out the series of planetary conjunctions this month, the Moon and Saturn will again appear close in the evening sky on August 30th.
+At their closest, the two will appear 2°16′ apart in the constellation Aquarius.

 Do you have questions or comments about these events in the August night sky, or are there others I missed and should add to this list?
 Let me know in the comments.